Getting Started with Workflow API: General Information

 Actions and Fields

-You can configure action and field properties for a form and its workflows at the same time, depending on the conditions specified for the form when a record has any state or has a particular state.
+You can configure action and field properties for a form and its workflows at the same time, depending on the conditions specified for the form when a record is in any workflow state or in a particular workflow state.
 For details on actions and their properties, see Implementing Workflow Actions.

 Conditions